mitburr/event-management-server/README.md

 1. Clone this repository onto your Raspberry Pi
 2. Install dependencies with `npm install`
+3. Create a Discord bot at https://discord.com/developers/applications
-3. Create a Firebase project and get service account credentials
+4. Create a Twilio account at https://www.twilio.com and get a phone number
-4. Update the `.env` file with your Firebase configuration
+5. Update the `.env` file with your Discord and Twilio credentials
-5. Start the server with `npm start`
+6. Start the server with `npm start`

-### Android Phone Setup
+### Discord Bot Setup

-1. Install Tasker and AutoTools from Google Play Store
-2. Set up Firebase Cloud Messaging in Tasker (instructions coming soon)
-3. Configure Tasker profile to send SMS when FCM message is received
+1. Create a new application at https://discord.com/developers/applications
+2. Add a bot to your application
+3. Enable message content intent in the bot settings
+4. Generate an invite link with bot permissions
+5. Invite the bot to your server
+6. Copy your bot token to the `.env` file

+## Discord Commands

+- `!invite <group> <message>` - Send SMS to a group of contacts
+- `!contacts list` - List all contacts
+- `!groups list` - List all groups
+- `!help` - Show available commands

 ## API Endpoints